yoshinator/dispatchio-backend/README.md

 ### Features needing implementation on front that are implemented in this api
 * A user will be able to assign employees to a location
 * A user will be able to edit employees
-* A user will be able to more locations to a company.
+* A user will be able to more locations to a company
-* A user will be able to reset his password (DN)
+* A user will be able to reset his password
-* A user will be able to update his phone number (DN)
+* A user will be able to update his phone number
-* A user will be able update his email (DN)
+* A user will be able update his email

 ### Featurre request
 * A user will be able add photos of the job
 * A user will be able to see photos of the job

-* ...
 # dispatchio-backend